Winter Olympics: When is USA and Canada men’s ice hockey final?

-Winter Olympics 2026: When is USA and Canada men’s ice hockey final?
+When is USA v Canada in Winter Olympics ice hockey final?
+Start time, TV channel and how to watch gold medal match

 It promises to be a great watch after the women’s teams met in their final

-The men’s ice hockey final at the 2026 Winter Olympics takes place this weekend between the USA and Canada.
+The men’s ice hockey final between the USA and Canada. at the 2026 Winter Olympics takes place today.

 The past three winners of the gold medal have been Finland, Olympic Athletes from Russia (OAR) and Canada, in 2014.
 Four years before that, in 2010, Canada took home the gold once more, after beating the US in the final in Vancouver.